Microsoft Dynamics CRM has been deprecated for some time, replaced by Dynamics 365 Sales.

 Cloud hosting also means your CRM system has the space to scale as large as you require without any effort on your organisation’s part.
 This certainly wasn’t the case with Dynamics CRM.

 Linked to this, having all your data in the cloud means your organisation can save on the hardware costs, maintenance and power of the required server space to run your CRM system.

-This can equate to a significant saving over the course of a year.
-So consider migrating from Dynamics CRM to Dynamics 365 could create some unexpected cost-savings.
+This can equate to a significant saving over a year.
+So when it comes to Dynamics CRM vs Dynamics 365, migrating to a Microsoft CRM solution could create some unexpected cost-savings.

 Flexible Licensing With Dynamics 365